cybozu-go/neco-gcp/docs/auto-dctest.md

 | zone (z)       | asia-northeast1-c | Zone name for GCP             |
 | filter (f)     | -                 | Filter string                 |

 ### Administration

 #### Holiday list

 The scheduler for `auto-dctest` skips weekend (Saturday and Sunday) and holidays.

 The holiday list is hard-coded in [`holiday.go`](../holiday.go), so an administrator should modify it periodically.

 #### Team management

-To add a team, an administrator should run `make -f Makefile.dctest add team` and modify Slack settings and upload it to Secret Manager.
+To add a team, an administrator should run `make -f Makefile.dctest add-team` and modify Slack settings and upload it to Secret Manager.

-### For developer
+### Development

 [`cmd/dev`](../cmd/dev) includes commands, which are equivalent to the Cloud Functions executed by `auto-dctest`.
 These are useful if you want to debug the Cloud Function without deploying.